 1) A tripod is your best friend.
 I know, I know, they are cumbersome and a pain to carry but are necessary so that you can keep your frame stable throughout the long exposure.
 Make sure your tripod is steady and secure.

 2) Invest in good Neutral Density Filters.
-I recommend a 6 stop and/or 10 stop ND filter.
+I recommend having a 3 stop, 6 stop and 10 stop ND filter in your bag..
 In brighter light and to get 30 second or longer exposures, you will often need a 10 stop filter.
 In lower light and/or an exposure of just a couple seconds, a 6 stop filter may be sufficient.
-For even longer exposures in daylight you can use a 15 stop filter as well.
-There are many companies that make Neutral Density Filters in various price ranges.
+For even longer exposures in daylight you can use a 15 stop filter as well, or you can stack a 10 stop with a 3 stop or 6 stop.

 4 seconds at Natural Bridge in Yoho National Park - using a 6 stop filter.